MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/apply-model-to-one-or-more-libraries.md

 ---
-title: Apply model to one or more libraries ms.author: chucked
+title: Apply a model to one or more libraries ms.author: chucked
 author: chuckedmonson
 manager: pamgreen